 In general, projects must demonstrate how they will create, match, or improve employment for people aged 15-35.
 If projects also aim to create jobs for people older than 35, they would still be eligible, but the Fund’s employment target refers only to people aged 15-35.
 The minimum age of the youth involved can differ per country, as it depends on the minimum age for legal employment.

 Projects will need to report on progress towards results targets at least biannually.
 The jobs target should be achieved by the end of the project (in principle, after 2-3 years), along with a plan for sustainability.

 Yes, this is possible as long as the project can demonstrate that it contributed to the indirect jobs, and that they can be measured and verified.

 We do not have a preference so long as the applicant’s consortium includes a private company.
-Private companies can apply on their own, whereas NGOs would need to partner with a private sector company, as lead partner.

 Yes, it’s possible as long as there is capacity in the organization to run multiple projects